-Wingovers are performed by flying alternating turns; each time letting the pendulum effect increase the angle of bank.
+Wingovers are performed by flying alternating turns: each time letting the pendulum effect increase the angle of bank.

-Warning: Practice wingovers gently at first, as there is a chance of quite large closures at high bank angles.
+Warning: The UP Summit is a very manoeuvrable glider, and it is guite easy to get to an excessively high angle of bank in just a few turns.
+Practice wingovers gently at first, as there is a chance of quite large closures at high bank angles.